kolzchut/mediawiki-extensions-Promoter/README.md

 # Promoter - extension semi-documentation

+This extension is currently unstable; we have started changing it to be used with our extension Discovery, so that Promoter only handles creating campaigns and ads, but Discovery is in charge of display logic, etc.
+The plan is for the two extensions to merge eventually.

 ## Configuration
+- $wgPromoterShowAds - turn off the automatic showing of ads in the sidebar.
+This is mainly useful when Promoter is used together with extension:Discovery.
 - $wgPromoterFallbackCampaign - A non-existant campaign will fall backs to this default campaign.
 By default this is set to 'general'.
 - $wgPromoterTrackAds - disable view and/or click tracking.
 Possible